How to Grow Rosemary, Parsley, and Mint at Home

-How to grow mint at homeMint is a very popular herb that’s used to treat and prevent a variety of health problems.
-It’s a natural repellent for ants, aphids, and other common plant pests, in addition to being a great beauty ingredient for the skin.
+How to grow mint at homeMint is a very popular herb that’s used to help treat and reduce the risk of several health problems.
+It’s a natural repellent for ants, aphids, and other common plant pests.
 Mint is easy to grow at home and doesn’t require a lot of care.
-Follow the instructions below and enjoy it’s fresh smell in your house.
+Follow the instructions and enjoy its fresh smell in your house.

 - Cuttings or mint seeds